 Our flights land late.
 We are at an izakaya (Japanese pub).
 It’s around midnight and we are having our first dinner together in months.
 There is ceviche on the menu but I am not in the mood.
 I am listening to the same story I’ve heard many times for two or so years: failed marriage, family hardships but this time, there is an addition to his woes.
 He had lost a parent.
 I continue listening, attempting to empathize with his situation.

 This time, the inconsistency of him and the future he keeps promising are wearing on me.
 I am no longer as sympathetic and open-minded as I was for so long.
 The remaining empathy has evolved into impatience.
 I get it.
 Life is hard.
 Making life altering decisions are difficult.
-My mom died a few years back so I know how disorienting life can be after losing a parent.
-But his situation and… set of things he hasn’t sorted for so long, now sounds more like a slew of excuses.
+My mother died a few years back so I know how disorienting life can be after losing a parent.
+But his situation and … set of things he hasn’t sorted for so long, now sounds more like a slew of excuses.
 The warning signs telling me to walk away are as massive as the billboards in Tokyo.
-They are flashing danger, danger, danger, as big and bright as the neon engulfing the great city.
+They are flashing danger, danger, big and bright as the neon engulfing the great city.

 I set a deadline and if he doesn’t get his shit together by then, I am done.
 The months pass and the deadline arrives.
 He is still full of the same excuses.
 I know what I have to do but it’s… hard.